 Every team has its schedule at this stage.
 The programs for different groups vary depending on their roles.
 Some subcontractors may need a portion of the work to be completed before starting their part.
 This shows that poor execution in this stage can cause a lot of hurdles in the project.

 Some project management methodologies have a different phase here for monitoring and control.
 The construction manager monitors the budget, risk, insurance management, and scope using various project management techniques.
 One of the best tools for this stage is the KPI (Key Performance Indicator).
 Examples of KPIs are effort and cost tracking, project objectives, and deliverables.

-This phase is more critical than most esteem it to be.
+This phase is more critical than most regard it to be.
 The actual construction is complete, but the project has not yet been handed over to the owner.
-If proper attention is not accorded to this phase, it can lead to many problems for the owner.
+If proper attention is not given to this phase, it can lead to many problems for the owner.

 All the resources unnecessary for the project are demobilized in this stage.
 Rentals are returned, and the site is cleaned up.
 Subcontractors that have completed their portion of work can move on to other projects.

 The project manager and engineer then physically tour the site and list all items that have not yet been completed.
-After creating the punch list, the projector manager works with the contractor to ensure that the errors are rectified.
+After creating the punch list, the projector manager works with the contractor to rectify the errors.